8. User Authentication¶

 With this completed, user logins should now be completed!
 To test everything out, try starting Django’s development server and attempt to register a new account.
 After successful registration, you should then be able to login with the details you just provided.

 8.6.
-Restricting Access
+Restricting Access¶

 Now that users can login to Rango, we can now go about restricting access to particular parts of the application as per the specification, i.e. that only registered users can add categories and pages.
 With Django, there are two ways in which we can achieve this goal:

-• using a convenience decorator function that check if the user is authenticated.
+object and check if the user is authenticated, or, - using a convenience decorator function that check if the user is authenticated.

-The direct approach checks to see whether a user is logged in, via the user.is_authenticated() method.
-The user object is available via the request object passed into a view.
-The following example demonstrates this approach.
+The direct approach checks to see whether a user is logged in, via the user.is_authenticated()

 def some_view(request):